SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 |[Child Devices](#child-devices)|Lists devices being connected to the current device.
 |[Measurements](#measurements)|Provides a default visualization of numeric data provided by the device in the form of charts.
 |[Alarms](#alarms)|Provides information on the alarms for a device.
 See also [Working with alarms](#alarm-monitoring).
 Available for each device.
 |[Configuration](#configuration)|Allows manual configuration of device parameters and settings entered in a text format.
-See also [Configuration Snapshot Repository](#configuration-snapshot) for binary configuration.
+See also [Configuration Repository](#configuration-snapshot) for binary configuration.
 |[Control](#control)|Displays operations being sent to a device.
 Also refer to [Working with operations](#operation-monitoring).
 Available for each device.
 |[Network](#network)|Displays network information for a device.
 |[Software](#software)|Manages firmware of a device and software installed on a device.